How to Make an Upcycled Lettuce Table

-See how we turned an old desk into a waist-high planter box perfect for growing greens, herbs and other shallow-rooted plants and vegetables.
+See how we upcycled an old desk into a waist-high, garden box perfect for growing lettuces, herbs and other shallow-rooted plants and vegetables.

-A lettuce table is great if you don’t have a lot of outdoor space to garden.
+A lettuce table like this is great if you don’t have a lot of outdoor space to garden.
 It can fit on a small patio or lanai and can be moved in and out of the sun as needed.
-Buying an elevated planter box like this can cost a lot of money, but upcycling an old desk or table will cost less and add a ton of character to your lettuce garden.
+Buying an elevated planter box like this can cost a lot of money, but upcycling an old desk or table will cost less and add a ton of character to your garden.

 SHAIN RIEVLEY